“What I found in Lisa’s course was so far beyond my expectations that I can only say it has truly changed my life and the way I approach my art.

 - There will be no access to assignment reviews, individual feedback or group discussion on facebook with this option.

-- I encourage you to only select this option if you are highly motivated self learner and do need feedback on your work.
+- I encourage you to only select this option if you are highly motivated self learner and do not need feedback on your work.
 I believe most students get more from learning in an interactive environment.

 Still Not Sure?